 Beware of the Extended Warranty and Other Add-Ons

 Regardless of whether you secure financing through the car dealer or through an outside lender, the dealership finance sales manager will give you a hard sell for an extended warranty.
 Extended warranties are seldom worth the extra cost, so stand firm and don’t fall for the salesperson’s pressure tactics.
-The same holds true for other add-ons that they might try to sell like entertainment systems, accessories, GAP insurance, and tire packages.
-(To learn more check out our guide on Extended Car Warranties: Are they Worth It?) extended car warranties are worth it.
+The same holds true for other add-ons that they might try to sell you, like entertainment systems, accessories, GAP insurance, and tire packages.
+To learn more check out our guide on Extended Car Warranties: Are they Worth It? article to understand if and when extended car warranties are worth it.

 How to Negotiate the Price of a New Car